 People, unlike automated technology, can work relatively efficiently under somewhat structured guidelines.
-In a manual warehouse, processes are more often than not invented on-the-fly with circumstances dictating the immediate need of an action.
+In a manual warehouse, processes are more often than not invented on the fly with circumstances dictating the immediate need for action.
 This is essentially a creative attempt to control chaos in the warehouse by finding optimal solutions to various problems at specific points in time.

 How to automate?